 Ard van Sighem

-Ard's research involves investigating the course and the changes in the HIV epidemic in the Netherlands from the early 1980s until the present day.
-To achieve this, Ard uses mathematical modelling as a tool to analyse the relevant data in the ATHENA cohort, the database maintained by Stichting HIV Monitoring, and other national data sources.
-Ard is investigating how HIV spreads within risk groups, how these risk groups have changed over time, and how interventions would act on the future course of the epidemic.
+Ard's research at Stichting HIV Monitoring involves investigating the course and the changes in the HIV epidemic in the Netherlands from the early 1980s until the present day.
+To achieve this, Ard uses mathematical modelling as a tool to analyse the relevant data in the ATHENA cohort (the database maintained by Stichting HIV Monitoring) and other national data sources.
+Ard is currently studying the HIV epidemic in various at-risk groups, looking at how these groups have changed over the course of time and and how interventions would act on the future course of the epidemic.